AlgebraicJulia/GATlab.jl/docs/src/concepts/scopes.md

 Parsing turns a `Symbol` into an `Ident`.
-The `Ident` contains the original `Symbol` for printing, but it also contains a reference to a scope via ScopeTag, and an deBruijn level within that scope.
+The `Ident` contains the original `Symbol` for printing, but it also contains a reference to a scope via ScopeTag, and an local identifier ("lid") within that scope.
 Thus, the name in the `Ident` is never needed for later stages of programatic manipulation.

-Scopes cache the relation between names and bindings, by providing a way to go from binding (as reified by deBruijn level) to a set of aliases with distinguished primary alias, and to go from name to the set of bindings that have that name that we need to disambiguate between in the case of an overload.
+Scopes cache the relation between names and bindings, by providing a way to go from binding (as reified by local identifier) to a set of aliases with distinguished primary alias, and to go from name to the set of bindings that have that name that we need to disambiguate between in the case of an overload.